Dimensional Rift

 They inhabit the hills to the west, until before they start to become dunes and end in a deadly desert where none can survive.

 The Telur have Creature Token creation cards and use the extra deck by sacrificing a combination of artifacts and creatures.
 They are less likely to generate or consume mana (though that ability can be amended to their deck through strategic Draft choices).
-Their Main Deck is filled with the powerful Artifacts concocted by their engineers, that can be fully unlocked by leveraging their creatures with Operate and Maneuver.
+Their Main Deck is filled with the powerful Artifacts concocted by their engineers, that can be fully unlocked by leveraging their creatures with the Maneuver action.

 Wynn

-The Wynn are purple, soft skinned elf-like people, taller and slimmer than humans, that live on the mountain-tops & tunnels, adepts of elemental magic of primal power that comes with an unsettling cost.
+Wynn are purple, soft skinned elf-like people, taller and slimmer than humans, that live on the mountain-tops and tunnels; adepts of elemental magic of primal power their spells come with an unsettling cost.

-They inhabit the mountains and peaks to the east, at least until they become too cold and winter-y.
+They inhabit the mountains and peaks to the east, at least until they become too cold and snowy to any survive.

 World Features